-Walter Coke, Inc. collected soil samples from the three communities in 2005 and 2009 and analyzed those samples for arsenic and polycyclic aromatic hydrocarbons (PAHs; cited as CH2MHill, 2005 and 2011a).
-The 2005 soil samples were analyzed for a complete suite of contaminants (including volatile organic compounds, semi-volatile organic compounds, pesticides, dioxin/furans, metals, and others.
-Only arsenic and PAHs were detected in offsite soils at levels of potential health concern such that the 2009 soil sampling focused on those contaminants (CH2MHill, 2005).
-In this Health Consultation, ATSDR evaluates the potential for adverse health effects from exposures to arsenic and PAHs in the neighborhood soils.
+The 2005 on-site soil samples were analyzed for a complete suite of contaminants (including volatile organic compounds, semi-volatile organic compounds, pesticides, dioxin/furans, metals, and others.
+Only arsenic and PAHs were detected in soils at levels of potential health concern such that the 2009 soil sampling focused on those contaminants (CH2MHill, 2005; 2011a).
 The polycyclic aromatic hydrocarbons were measured as benzo(a)pyrene toxic equivalents (BaP-TE).
-The BaP-TE concentration is the sum of 7 different PAH with their concentrations adjusted for their toxicity relative to BaP.1 This consultation will also address whether proposed soil cleanup levels are protective of public health (CH2MHill, 2011b).
+The BaP-TE concentration is the sum of 7 different PAH with their concentrations adjusted for their toxicity relative to BaP.